Financially reviewed by Patrick Flood, CFA.

 Vanguard has a useful page showing historical returns and risk metrics for different asset allocation models that may help your decision process.
 Once again, remember that same performance seen on that page may not occur in the future.

-The best asset allocation is the one that allows you to stay invested.
-It’s easy to show that a portfolio of 100% stocks has higher expected returns, but if you sell during a market crash due to the extreme volatility, you probably would have been better off with a more conservative 60/40 the entire time.
+The best asset allocation is the one that allows you to stay invested through good times and bad.
+It's easy to say you'll stay invested through a major crash, but this is much easier said than done, and is something that must be experienced to be fully understood.
+It's also easy to show that a portfolio of 100% stocks has higher expected returns, but if you sell during a market crash due to the extreme volatility and seeing your portfolio plummet, you probably would have been better off with a more conservative 60/40 the entire time.

 Larry Swedroe notes: “The discipline to stay the course with an asset allocation is in all likelihood the greatest determinant of returns in the long run, more so than asset allocation itself.”

-Trust that you will go through a period of market turmoil where your risk tolerance and subsequent adherence to your asset allocation will be tested.
+Trust that you will go through a period of market turmoil where your risk tolerance and subsequent adherence to your investment plan and asset allocation will be tested.

 Asset Allocation Questionnaire